Hakuun Yasutani: Criticism

 Victoria has been criticized for a lack of accuracy in his citation and translation of texts by Robert Baker Aitken, a Zen teacher in the Harada-Yasutani lineage, who writes:

 Apologies

 The book also led to a campaign by a Dutch woman who was married to a war victim:

 Kubota Ji'un, "the 3rd Abbot of the Religious Foundation Sanbô Kyôdan" acknowledges Yasutani's right-wing sympathies:

 Eventually, in 2000, Kubota Ji'un issued an apology for Yasutani's statements and actions during the Pacific War:

 Influence

-As founder of the Sanbo Kyodan, and as the teacher of Taizan Maezumi, Yasutani has been one of the most influential persons in bringing Zen practice to the west.
+As founder of the Sanbo Kyodan, and as the teacher of Philip Kapleau and Taizan Maezumi, Yasutani has been one of the most influential persons in bringing Zen practice to the west.
 Although the membership of the Sanbo Kyodan organization is relatively small (3,790 registered followers and 24 instructors in 1988), "the Sanbõkyõdan has had an inordinate influence on Zen in the West", and although the White Plum Asanga founded by Taizan Maezumi is independent of the Sanbo Kyodan, in some respects it perpetuates Yasutani's influence.